alessandroBombelli/pyHoops/README.md

 ##  License:

-This project is licensed under the MIT License [GitHub Pages](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing: